 SIMON FRASER / FREEMAN HOSPITAL, NEWCASTLE UPON TYNE / SCIENCE PHOTO LIBRARY SIMON FRASER / FREEMAN HOSPITAL, NEWCASTLE UPON TYNE / SCIENCE PHOTO LIBRARY

 Liver cancer treatment.
 Coloured X-ray angiogram of a catheter being used to inject anti-cancer drugs (chemotherapy) to treat a liver cancer (not seen).
-The blood vessels, into which the drugs are being injected, and the catheter, are made visible by a contrast medium (purple) that shows up on the X-ray.
+The blood vessels, into which the drugs are being injected, and the catheter, are made visible by a contrast medium (dark blue) that shows up on the X-ray.
 The blood vessels (upper left) are in the liver, which sits partially below the ribs (red) on the right-hand-side of the body.
 The catheter is seen as the thin tube (lower right) passing over the bones (vertebrae) of the spine (running down far right).
-Parts of the bowels (green and white) are seen at lower left.
+Parts of the bowels (pink and white) are seen at lower left.

 Model release not required.
 Property release not required.